-While automation and AI has generated a number of important and difficult questions regarding its role in the workplace, policymakers should avoid rushing new regulations into place that could stifle investment in such tools and limit the ways the technology can be used to improve the work experience and livelihood of millions of workers.
-While employers recognize the opportunity that creates for them to operate better workplaces, they also recognize the responsibility that comes with automation deployment and the importance of employee safety and privacy.
-Employers will continue to lead the way when it comes to developing appropriate automation standards and ethical practices.
+While AI has generated several important and difficult questions regarding its role in the workplace, policymakers should avoid rushing new regulations into place that could stifle investment in such tools and limit the ways the technology can be used to improve the work experience and livelihood of millions of workers.
+While employers recognize the opportunity that AI creates for them to operate better workplaces, they also recognize the responsibility that comes with AI deployment and the importance of employee safety and privacy.
+Employers will continue to lead the way when it comes to developing appropriate AI standards and ethical practices.

-Finally, from a public policy perspective, any new regulations considered by federal agencies must be subject to a robust formal notice-and-comment procedure under the Administrative Procedure Act and take the views of all stakeholders into account.
-Rules based upon unproven theories or insufficient evidence and data would be counterproductive and undermine many of the private sector initiatives currently underway to promote the responsible use of automation.
+Finally, from a public policy perspective, any new legislative proposals considered by Congress must take the views of all stakeholders into account.
+Legislative text developed with insufficient knowledge and data will be counterproductive and undermine many of the private sector initiatives currently underway to promote the responsible use of AI in the workplace.
 Careful balancing should occur to ensure that employer rights are considered on an equal basis with employee rights.

-HR Policy Association appreciates this opportunity to comment and looks forward to serving as a resource on these critical issues.
-If you have any questions about the Association's comments, please feel free to contact me at Cbirbal@hrpolicy.org.
+In closing, HR Policy Association appreciates this opportunity to respond to your white paper and looks forward to serving as a resource to you and your staff on these critical issues.
+If you have any questions or would like to discuss the issue of AI in the employment context further, please feel free to contact me at Cbirbal@hrpolicy.org.